pvcraven/arcade_book/source/chapters/14_classes/classes.rst

         # This doesn't set the name for the address either
         Address.name = "Dr. Smith"

+        # This runs, creates a new attribute but with the wrong name.
+        my_address.naem = "Dr. Smith"

         # This does work:
         my_address.name = "Dr. Smith"